Henry Herman Harjes: Career

 Harjes was a prominent banker who became the senior partner of Morgan, Harjes & Co. of Paris, which was founded as Drexel, Harjes & Co. by his father John Harjes in 1868, after he moved to Paris from Philadelphia in 1854.
 Harjes and his father, who was born in Switzerland but later became an American citizen, were among the founders in 1906 of the American Hospital of Paris.
 The younger Harjes inherited management of the firm in 1909, following his father's retirement.
 Upon his father's death in 1914, Harjes was one of three executors (along with his mother and Edward T. Stotesbury) of his father's multi-million dollar estate.

 During World War I, he played a significant role behind the scenes by negotiating sizeable loans for the Allies.
 In time, the Morgan Bank system became the exclusive purchasing agents in the U.S. for the Allies.
 During the War, he served as head of the American Relief Clearing House which was responsible for channeling American contributions to France, and from 1914 to 1917, he was the chief representative of the American Red Cross in France.
 He founded the Harjes Formation, a volunteer ambulance driver group, which merged with Richard Norton's American Volunteer Motor Ambulance Corps to become known as the Norton-Harjes.

 When relief efforts were militarized in July 1917, Harjes stepped down, enlisted with the Americans as a Lieutenant colonel and served as chief liaison officer for the American Expeditionary Forces with the French High Command.
 He was wounded in action in August 1918.
 For his efforts during the War, France awarded him the Croix de Guerre, and the United States and other allied countries conferred decorations on the Colonel.

 Polo career

 Reportedly, Harjes introduced polo to France.
 Suffering from a stiff leg as a result of a war injury, Harjes decided to stop playing polo altogether, but was killed in a polo accident in 1926, during his last game that was to conclude his polo career.
-At the time, he was playing with Lord Montbatten and Duke Peneranda.
+At the time, he was playing with Lord Mountbatten and the Spanish Duke of Peneranda.

-Among the principal polo players of his time, "the unanimous opinion was that Mr. Harje's death was due to his refusal to spend money extravagantly on his ponies.
-Whereas such other players as Baron Robert de Rothschild, M. Peneranda and M. Martinez de Hoz all kept eight ponies, for which they were willing to pay as high as $5,000 or $6,000 apiece, Mr. Harjes kept only five of mediocre quality."
+Among the principal polo players of his time, "the unanimous opinion was that Mr. Harjes' death was due to his refusal to spend money extravagantly on his ponies.
+Whereas such other players as Baron Robert de Rothschild, the Duke of Peneranda (Peñaranda) and M. Martinez de Hoz all kept eight ponies, for which they were willing to pay as high as $5,000 or $6,000 apiece, Mr. Harjes kept only five of mediocre quality."